lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueWatcher.md

 ### -Watcher

-Watcher that should be added to JIRA
+Watcher that Should be added to JIRA

 ```yaml
 Type: String[]